 13. See the world’s tallest indoor waterfall at The Jewel

-I hope you enjoyed my 2 day itinerary in Singapore.
-I really put a lot of thought into what one should see especially if it is your first time in the city.
+I hope you enjoyed my 2 day Singapore itinerary.
+I really put a lot of thought into what one should see especially if it is your first time in Singapore.
 And I also included a lot of transportation tips and places to eat.
-Moreover, I made sure everything on the itinerary is budget-friendly because it helps to save a bit in this expensive city.

-If you are travelling solo in Singapore and trying my Singapore itinerary, let me know what you like about the 2-day plan.
-Or anything that can be improved.
+If you are travelling solo in Singapore and trying my 2 days itinerary in Singapore, let me know what you like about the 2-day plan or if there is anything that can be improved.
 Leave your comments below.

 Thank you for reading my solo Singapore itinerary

 - Singapore solo travel guide for first time travellers

 - 21 free things to do alone in Singapore

 - Gardens by the Bay attractions and itinerary

 - 9 neighbourhoods to find street art in Singapore